 Debt.
 So many of us have it.
 We all want to get out of it.
 The coolest part about getting your finances in order is getting out of debt because you’re literally paving your own way to freedom!
 I’m so excited to explain how the debt snowball system works because the quicker you learn how to use this amazing tool the quicker you can put it into action and pay off all that dang debt that’s been dragging you down for years!

-Before we get into it, grab your free financial inventory worksheet and your free budgeting worksheets!
+Before we get into it, grab your financial inventory worksheets and your monthly budgeting worksheets!
 These will help you get a clear picture of your current financial situation and exactly how much debt you are carrying.

 Why do you need to get out of debt?